 Montana Paralegal Schools

+In Montana, 950 paralegals were employed in the year 2014.1 Since it is the third least-densely populated state, this low number comes at no surprise.
 More people are taking advantage of courses offered in Montana paralegal schools as jobs in legal administration grow throughout the state.
-Prospective students have taken note of the Bureau of Labor Statistics projecting as much as 28% growth in the career field.
+Prospective students have taken note of the Bureau of Labor Statistics projecting as much as 23.3% growth in the career field in Montanta.3

 How to Become a Paralegal in Montana

 Montana is a unique legal market and students currently living in the state or planning to move there should research what the needs of their potential employers may be.
 Since the area of legal administration is not regulated like that of attorneys, employers are free to set their own employee requirements.

 A career as a paralegal most often begins with some level of study, although there are many programs available to fit a wide a range of student needs.
 Montana students have a choice of whether they will participate in a certificate or paralegal degree program, and whether they will do it in a physical classroom or online.

 In 2014, Montana paralegals earned an average of $44,180 per year.1 However, in the Great Falls and Billings areas, paralegals made over $50,000 on average.1 With a low unemployment rate of 4.3%, Montana ranks 15th lowest in the country.2 Through 2022, the state is expected to grow by 23.3% in paralegal jobs, which is much higher than the national rate of 16.7%.3 That said, Montana seems to be an ideal place to start a career as a paralegal.

 There are two Montana paralegal schools that have the American Bar Association certification.
 They include: